 What tools/equipment do they use?
 Films and videos, documents, archives, specialised publications, audio- and video- devices and equipment.

+What do you need to succeed?
 You need to have completed higher education preferably in the field of media studies or film studies.
 A liking for art, normal eyesight and hearing, an interest in abstract artistic and figurative thinking, attentiveness, lateral thinking and perception, an understanding of an audience, aesthetic culture, journalistic skills, language skills and broad general knowledge can all be important for the occupation.
 But film critics actually come from a range of backgrounds, and are often journalists first.